locationtech/geomesa/docs/user/data_management.rst

 GeoMesa uses an extended z-curve index for storing geometries with extents.
 The index can be customized by specifying the resolution level used to store geometries.
 By default, the resolution level is 12.
-If you have very small geometries, or very large geometries, you may want to tweak this value.
+If you have very large geometries, you may want to lower this value.
+Conversely, if you have very small geometries, you may want to raise it.

 The resolution level for an index is set when calling ``createSchema``.
 It may be specified through the simple feature type user data using the hint ``geomesa.xz.precision``: